-Emma appears on ABC Central Coast each week for her regular segment “Food for Thought” and has over 30 additional radio appearances on ABC and commercial radio, including appearing twice on ABC Radio Nationals Ockham’s Razor (the scientists soapbox).
+Based in Newcastle, New South Wales, Emma appears on ABC Central Coast each week for her regular segment “Food for Thought” and has over 30 additional radio appearances on ABC and commercial radio, including appearing twice on ABC Radio Nationals Ockham’s Razor (the scientists soapbox).
 She has appeared in a documentary series by Nature videos, both as interviewer and interviewee.
 She has presented at multiple public events including Pint of Science and The Forum for Science.

 In 2017 she was named NSW Young Tall Poppy, in recognition of her research and science communication.

 Entrepreneur / Chemical Engineer / Environmentalist / Mentor / Trainer / Speaker / Science Communicator

 Rebecca specialises in STEM commercialisation, entrepreneurship and mentoring, gained from personal experience through her start-up Biofuel Innovations.